-We’ve received the data from this ground breaking effort.
+We’ve received the final data from this ground breaking effort.
 The results were delayed slightly in part to unforeseen staffing issues at the state level and the sheer magnitude of the collected information.

 Publically collected data is not perfect.
 Since we’re looking for trends, this collection method is well suited.
 Mistakes aside, one may begin to see patterns in neighborhood conditions that tell a story.
 We believe that transparency and engagement is the key to Sharon’s future.
 Join us.

 To toggle layers on and off, click on “Details” in the upper left and then on “Content” below (may be an icon or drop menu depending on your device and browser).
 “Basemap” allows you to select a different underlying map.

 - All of the collection maps were assigned.